Nomad-Media/samples-python/asset/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Copies an asset.](ref:copyasset)
+> For more information about the API call used got to [Copy Asset](https://developer.nomad-cms.com/docs/copy-asset)

 ## Create Annotation